 Tips for Avoiding an Acid-Related Upset Stomach

-If you’re among the unfortunate folks who get an upset stomach after drinking coffee, consider the following:
+If you’re among the unfortunate folks who get a stomach upset after drinking coffee, consider the following:

-• Coffee that’s been brewed hot will be much more acidic than cold brew coffee.
+Coffee that’s been brewed hot will be much more acidic than low acid coffee like cold brew.

-• Dark roast coffee contains a balance of chemical compounds that produce less stomach acid than lighter roasts.
+Dark roast coffee contains a balance of chemical compounds that produce less stomach acid than lighter roast coffee.

 Caffeine: A More Likely Culprit